ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 After the loading process completes, refresh the Lakehouse by clicking the three dots next to the table and selecting `Refresh`.
 A new table should now be visible.

 ## 1.3.12.
 Open in Notebook
 Notice that Fabric has generated a new notebook for you, containing the SQL to load your data from the newly created table.
-To attach the Lakehouse to the notebook, click on the arrow next to `Lake House` and select your previously created Lakehouse, `bronzerawdata`.
 ![Step](../media/1/43.jpg)

 ![Step](../media/1/44.jpg)